The Language of Language Machines

 General method

-An entry in LLM should be neither purely a technical history nor a media-theoretical critique of a term.
+An entry in LLM should be neither purely a technical history nor a media-theoretical critique of a term, but rather a way to open avenues to further thinking on both of these fronts.
 The project is designed to contextualize the way in which terms in the NLP technical literature emerge, come to prominence, and leak historical and philosophical meaning through their circulation.

 1. Locate the paper/s in which the lexicon was first introduced into the computer scientific lexicon.
 Is there a particular paper that coined the term?
 Does this paper or originary location give a justification or set of motivations for the particular turn of language?